quachpas/cap_flashcards/README.md

 # Converting Opale XML to LaTeX flashcards

 ## Project state
 - The script is a POC.
-Dictionaries for the xml namespaces and metadata are hard-coded and not fetched dynamically.
 - It has not yet been tested on a large question bank.
+- Image suppport is limited, as it's always put on the right side of the text.
+Better image support will be added in the future.
+- As of now, only one document is given "out.pdf" as the script's output.
+Categorised output will be added in the future (sorted by subject for example)

 ## Definition of a flashcard
 Many elements make up a flashcard: